-- Select a tree displayed in a shady location.
+- Select a tree which is displayed in a shady location.
 Avoid picking from a sunny area.

 - Run a few branches through your hands.
-The needles should feel pliable and not fall off.
+The needles should feel pliable and should not fall off in your hands.

 - Raise the tree a few inches, then drop the trunk into the ground.
-Very few needles should fall off, but it’s fine if the tree loses a few brown ones.
+In a healthy tree, very few needles should fall off (although it’s fine if the tree loses a few brown ones).

-- When you lift the tree, it should not feel too light, this could be an indication that the tree is already on its way to dry out.
+- When you lift the tree, it should not feel too light as this could be an indication that the tree is already beginning to dry out.